Is Yale Test Optional?

 The Yale Office of Undergraduate Admissions has temporarily suspended its requirement that first-year applicants submit results from the ACT or SAT during the admissions cycles of 2020-21 and 2021-22 as a response to the widespread disruptions caused by the COVID-19 pandemic.
 These admissions cycles are scheduled to take place in the years 2020-21 and 2021-22.
 (Classes of 2025 and 2026).

-Further expounding “is Yale test optional?”, candidates who are unable to finish an exam or who choose not to report their exam scores will not be penalized in any way.
+Yale being test optional, candidates who are unable to finish an exam or who choose not to report their exam scores will not be penalized in any way.
 During these application periods, first-year applicants have the option of including their ACT or SAT scores with their application or not.

-The standardized tests that a student takes are only one part of their application, and these results are evaluated in the larger context of the student’s entire file.
-There is no predetermined minimum score that must be achieved in order to be admitted, nor is there a score that will automatically grant admission.
+The standardized tests a student takes are only one part of their application, and these results are evaluated in the larger context of the student’s entire file.
+No predetermined minimum score must be achieved to be admitted, nor is there a score that will automatically grant admission.

 Mid-Year Report (due as soon as the senior grades for the first semester or term are made available at your school)

-All applicants for admission to the first year who have not yet graduated from secondary school are required to submit a mid-year report with their official grades from the first grading period of the current academic year as soon as those grades are available.
+All applicants for admission to the first year who have not yet graduated from secondary school must submit a mid-year report with their official grades from the first grading period of the current academic year as soon as those grades are available.
 This applies to both international and domestic applicants.

 It is recommended that a guidance counselor or other school official send Yale the grades either online through the Common Application or Coalition Application, via mail or digital upload, or in person at the school.

-An online application for either the Common Application, the Coalition Application, or the QuestBridge National College Match must be submitted by the applicants no later than the specified dates.
+The applicants must submit an online application for either the Common Application, the Coalition Application, or the QuestBridge National College Match no later than the specified dates.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.